Making Tax Digital penalties

 How to avoid Making Tax Digital penalties

 For every submission obligation you have, you’ll have a separate points total.
-So, if you submit a VAT return but also need to follow MTD rules for Income Tax and send quarterly updates, you could accrue points for both, separately.
+So, if you submit a VAT return but also need to follow MTD rules for IT and send quarterly updates, you could accrue points for both, separately.

 You can avoid Making Tax Digital penalties by complying with the rules.
 Ensure you have compatible software and digital links in place, and that you submit your returns and updates on time.

 According to HMRC, the penalties will also provide a sanction to encourage compliance with the new quarterly updates.
-You can read more about MTD for Income Tax penalties here.
+You can read more about MTD for IT penalties here.

 Will HMRC waive penalties?